cda-tum/mqt/docs/handbook/04_verification.md

 \begin{example}
 ```

-Verifying that the quantum circuit from {numref}`fig-ghz-circuit-mapped` has been correctly compiled to the architecture from {numref}`fig-device`, i.e., whether it still implements the functionality of the circuit shown in {numref}`fig-ghz-circuit`, merely requires the following lines of Python:
+Verifying that the quantum circuit from {numref}`fig-ghz-circuit-mapped` has been correctly compiled to the architecture from {numref}`fig-device`, i.e., checking whether it still implements the functionality of the circuit shown in {numref}`fig-ghz-circuit`, merely requires the following lines of Python:

 ```{code-cell} ipython3
 :tags: [remove-cell]